 How it went down

-For the experiment, DCX rented a former Armani store and dressed it up with all the trimmings of an authentic designer-brand boutique.
-They chose the name Palessi, a blend of the word “Payless” and the Italian name “Alessi,” hoping the foreign association would evoke feelings of a genuine designer brand.
+For the experiment, DCX rented a former Armani store in Santa Monica, CA and dressed it up with all the trimmings of an authentic designer-brand boutique.
+They chose the name Palessi, a blend of the word “Payless” (Payless ShoeSource) and the Italian name “Alessi,” hoping the foreign association would evoke feelings of a genuine designer brand.
 To complete the trick, DCX created Bruno Palessi, a bogus Italian designer behind the brand, and even launched a Palessi website to cover their bases if someone Googled the name.
-They filled the luxury store with cheap Payless shoes, swapping the tags for Palessi labels and marking up prices up to 1,800 percent.
+They filled the fake luxury store with discount shoes from Payless, swapping the tags for Palessi labels and marking up prices up to 1,800 percent.
 Then they reached out to 60 fashion influencers—celebrated trendsetters to whom shoppers look to for fashion cues—and offered them compensation for attending their designer brand’s launch party in an upscale Los Angeles mall.

 The fashionistas believed they were shopping in a designer store.
 And the event organizers watched as these influencers, who are allegedly in the know about all things fashion, went wild over cheap Payless shoes.